gis-yang/GIS-Yang.github.io/_pages/about.md

 I am an interdisciplinary postdoctoral scientist in the [Department of Sociology](https://sciences.ucf.edu/sociology/) and the College of Sciences Geospatial Technologies Cluster at the University of Central Florida (UCF).

-I received my Ph.D. in the Department of Geography & GIS from the [University of Cincinnati]( https://www.artsci.uc.edu/departments/geography.html/) in October 2018.
+I have an interdisciplinary education background with a B. S. degree in applied mathematics, A M.S. degree in computer science, and a M.A. degree in Geographical Information System (GIS).I received my Ph.D. in the Geography at the [University of
+Cincinnati](
+https://www.artsci.uc.edu/departments/geography.html/) in
+October 2018.

 My research interests are: _GIScience, spatial statistics, UAV & drone coastal mapping, machine learning algorithms, environmental and sociological modelling._

 I am a FAA part 107 remote pilot and NASBLA recognized boat driver.
 Besides of doing research and teaching, you can find me fiddling with tech gadgets, car-hacking, and playing basketball.

-Drone Mapping for coastal ecosystem management
+Drone Mapping and GIS for coastal ecosystem management
 ======
 I am co-leading with [Dr. Timothy Hawthorne](https://sciences.ucf.edu/sociology/thawthorne/) a collaborative $1.3 million dollar grant  from [National Science Foundation (NSF) Division of Ocean Sciences](https://www.nsf.gov/div/index.jsp?div=oce) supports [Citizen Science GIS](http://www.citizensciencegis.org/) at the University of Central Florida (UCF).
 [More information](http://www.citizensciencegis.org/projects/drone-mapping/) of the NSF project can be found at Citizen Science GIS website.

-Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
-The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
-You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
-Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.

-Many of the features of dynamic content management systems (like Wordpress) can be achieved in this fashion, using a fraction of the computational resources and with far less vulnerability to hacking and DDoSing.
-You can also modify the theme to your heart's content without touching the content of your site.
-If you get to a point where you've broken something in Jekyll/HTML/CSS beyond repair, your markdown files describing your talks, publications, etc. are safe.
-You can rollback the changes or even delete the repository and start over -- just be sure to save the markdown files!
-Finally, you can also write scripts that process the structured data on the site, such as [this one](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.ipynb) that analyzes metadata in pages about talks to display [a map of every location you've given a talk](https://academicpages.github.io/talkmap.html).

-Getting started
+Geo-statistical algorithm for sociological and environmental modelling
 ======
+For my doctoral dissertation, I developed and implemented a novel geo-statistical method that used to assimilate multi-scale data sets with different temporal sampling frequencies and different spatial densities.
+The algorithm has been made available in Python and ArcGIS packages with a user-friendly interface.
+High-performance computing on supercomputer and parallel computing are utilized to enhance the efficiency of the algorithm.

 1. Register a GitHub account if you don't have one and confirm your e-mail (required!)
 1. Fork [this repository](https://github.com/academicpages/academicpages.github.io) by clicking the "fork" button in the top right.
 1. Go to the repository's settings (rightmost item in the tabs that start with "Code", should be below "Unwatch").
 Rename the repository "[your GitHub username].github.io", which will also be your website's URL.